Lurk/clink/readme.md

 ```
 # You can find detail description of modes bellow
-# one of: remove, your_mom, evil
+# one of: remove, replace, your_mom, evil
 mode = 'remove'
-# Text for your_mom mode
+# Text for replace mode
-your_mom = 'your_mom'
+replace_to = 'aHR0cHM6Ly95b3V0dS5iZS9kUXc0dzlXZ1hjUQ=='
-# If true in your_mom mode, Clink will automatically switch to the remove mode in Mother's Day.
-except_mothers_day: true,
 # How often Clink will check clipboard in milliseconds
 sleep_duration = 150
 # Which GET params Clink should update